creativescala/doodle/docs/src/pages/canvas/examples.md

 ## Frame Background

 This example merely checks that the frame background is correctly interpreted.
-There should be a dark blue square below.
+There should be a dark blue square.

 @:doodle("frame-background", "CanvasFrameBackground.draw")